Current Offerings

 Suitable for Framing: A Victorian Woman's Place in Botanic Art & Illustration

-In 1834, when renowned British botanist John Lindley wrote "A Ladies Botany", he did so to block women from, not welcome them into, the academic world of horticulture.
+world of horticulture.
 Learn how women figured it out anyway and managed to contribute to science, influence public taste and advance their own craft.
 The Victorian artists featured range from rebels to spinsters, suffragettes to missionary wives and are highlighted with strikingly beautiful imagery and humor.
+60 minutes.

 Bring the Bard to your Yard: Gardening in the Age of Elizabeth I

 History's greatest playwright was also one heck of a gardener.
 The age of Elizabeth I provided William Shakespeare with a rich and varied plant palette, both from England' s considerable bounty and foreign introductions.
 These he "planted" in his prolific contributions to English literature, and they still bloom today in language filled with plant lore and flower symbolism.
 Learn Elizabeth I's role in the advancement of English horticulture and peruse Elizabethan garden elements including mazes, knots, fantastical topiary and the pleached bower to add to your garden.
-Explore some Tudor and Shakespearean gardens in the UK and the USA to visit for inspiration.
+Explore some Tudor and Shakespearean gardens in the USA to visit for inspiration.
 Turns out, the world's not only a stage, it's also a garden!
+60 minutes.

 Medicinal Plants of the Civil War

-Could plants have played a role in the outcome of the Civil War?
-Learn how important plants were in every aspect of this conflict, on battlefields and home fronts of both the North and the South.
-Over 30 plants are discussed and their medicinal properties noted.
-"Receipts," or recipes are included for popular herbal remedies such as horehound lozenges and witch hazel tonic.
-The history of patent medicines is explored and you will meet one of America's most important poets, the first African American physician and the man who revolutionized medical texts.
+meet one of America's most important poets, the first African American physician and the man who revolutionized medical texts.
 Audiences are often surprised to see how many "Civil War" plants they are already growing, and the haunting historic images create a compelling tale of interest to history buffs as well as gardeners.
+60 minutes.

 The Real Housewives of New Jersey: Early American Women and Their Kitchen Gardens

 Kitchen gardens in the 1700's fed, healed, and clothed Early American families.
 The 18th century "huswife" skill set included "physicke, cookery, distillation, perfumery, the making of wool, hemp, flax, dayries, brewing, baking," and, of course - gardening.
 Growing plants both Native American and from their homelands, these women turned their soup pots into the "melting pot" that is America and exemplified all the best qualities of plantswomen and patriots.
+60 minutes.

 We Grew it Here: 100 Years of New Jersey's Horticultural History